ZGZOO/ukuAlong/README.md

 **Required Must-have Stories**

 - User can sign up, sign in, stay signed in
+- User can create a song that they want to cover
+  - The title of the song
+  - The artist
+  - The chords
+- User can record him/herself while playing along
-- User can see the songs
+- User can comment on other users' covers
-- User can search for songs
+- User can see other people's comment

+**Optional Nice-to-have Stories**

-- User can click into the songs to see the lyrics and the chords
+- User can see the lyrics
 - User can leave notes for him/herself (only visible to the user)
-- User can video him/herself while playing along

-**Optional Nice-to-have Stories**

-- User can see the artist/album ... of the songs
-- User can play along with chords in real time
-- User can see other people's comment

 ### 2. Screen Archetypes

 - Log in screen
   - User can sign up, sign in, stay signed in
 - Home screen
+  - User can type in the songs info
-  - User can see the songs
+  - User can see the list of the songs (history)
-  - User can search for songs
+  - User can record (a button)
   - User can click into the Song screen (present modally - full screen)
 - Song screen
   - User can see the lyrics and the chords of the song